fortrabbit/legal/dsar.md

 ## 5. Right to information

 1. If you have asserted the right of rectification, erasure or restriction of the processing to the controller, the latter is obliged to notify all recipients to whom your personal data have been disclosed of this correction or deletion of the data or restriction of processing because, this proves to be impossible or is associated with a disproportionate effort.
-You have a right to the person responsible to be informed about these recipients.

 ## 6. Right to data portability